drbean/edit/tsailin/pasteur_perspective.md

 **3.4.2 Pasteurian orientation**

 PO is a two-dimension construct comprised of KUO and KCO.
-It is worth noting that all faculty members in each department recognize the PO construct.
+It is worth noting that all faculty members recognized a Pasteurian orientation in their departments.
 We measured knowledge creation orientation by asking faculty members to indicate the degree to which they agreed with the corresponding statements.
 Specifically, four items loaded on a single factor having an eigenvalue of 1.568 (α = .77).
 We refer to this factor as